robweber/trash-panda/README.md

 ### Optional Host Attributes

 The following attributes are useful, but not necessary, for any host definition:
-* id - defaults to a slugified version of the name (`my-web-server` in example), but can be set specifically using the id value
+* __id__ - defaults to a slugified version of the name (`my-web-server` in example), but can be set specifically using the id value
-* icon - a custom icon from [Material Design Icons](https://materialdesignicons.com/)
+* __icon__ - a custom icon from [Material Design Icons](https://materialdesignicons.com/)
-* info - any additional information on this device you want displayed on the Dashboard page.
+* __info__ - any additional information on this device you want displayed on the Dashboard page.
-* management_page - the full URL to web management for this device, if it exists
+* __management_page__ - the full URL to web management for this device, if it exists
+* __config__ - additional configuration values for this host that can be used as part of service checks
-* interval - the check interval, if different than the global value
+* __interval__ - the check interval, if different than the global value
-* service_check_attempts - how many service checks to confirm warning/critical states.
+* __service_check_attempts__ - how many service checks to confirm warning/critical states.
 Only needed if different than the global value.
-* ping_command - by default an ICMP ping command is sent to all hosts to verify they are online.
-This can be changed via a custom ping_command service to detect if the host is alive utilizing a different method.
+* __ping_command__ - by default an ICMP ping command is sent to all hosts to verify they are online.
+This can be changed via a custom `ping_command` service to detect if the host is alive utilizing a different method.

-## Host Groups

-At first glance there are two ways to organize hosts, types and groups.
-These may sound interchangeable but there are subtle differences to each.

-As an example imagine host types such as a Firewall, Switch, NVR, and Cameras.
-Each has distinct attributes and service checks that don't necessarily overlap.
-From a grouping structure you could group all of these by location (Data Rack vs Remote) or by purpose (Infrastructure vs Surveillance).
-The type defines how the services are managed, the group defines how you want the hosts categorized or linked.

 ## Tags

 Tags are a grouping feature that can be applied to hosts or services.
-This allows you to easily create separate dashboards for grouped devices or services that match the tag.
-A common use case for this is a Disk Space service that may be applied to multiple hosts.
-By applying a tag to this service you can see the status of all the Disk Space services for each host in one place instead of looking at them individually.
-Another use for this could be tagging all host devices that key Infrastructure so you can quickly see them all in one Dashboard.
+They allow you to easily create separate dashboards for grouped devices or services that match the tag.
+A example use case for this is a Disk Space service that may be applied to multiple hosts.
+By applying a tag to each service you can see the status of all the Disk Space services for each host in one place instead of looking at them individually.
+Another use for this could be tagging all host devices that are key Infrastructure so you can quickly see them all in one Dashboard.
 Both services and hosts can have multiple tags.

-At first glance it may seem that there are two ways to organize hosts, types and tags.
-There are subtle differences to each.
-A [Host Type](#host-types) is an inheritance mechanism for quickly templating and creating Host definitions.
-A type is best thought of as a parent template that pushes configuration options down to similar child devices.
-These options are things like icons, groups, and services.
-A [Host Tag](#tags) is a logical grouping of hosts or services for any purpose.
-They could share similar host types, or just be a part of a physical area.
-Host groups are viewable in dashboards or via the API.

-Before applying tags must be setup within the main configuration with the `tags` key.
+Before applying tags they must be setup within the main configuration with the `tags` key.
 By default all tags are black.
-Valid colors are the same as the [Top Nav Style colors][#website-options].
+Valid colors are the same as the [Top Nav Style colors](#website-options).

 ```
 tags: